bootandy/dust/README.md

 ## Performance

-Dust is currently about 4 times slower than du.
+Dust is currently about 4 times faster than du.

 ## Alternatives